Rafjt/PJ_Final_C/README.md

 ### The linker

-Basically, the linker takes all of your objects files (.o files)
+Basically, the linker takes all of your objects files (.o files) and link them into an executable file.
+It also checks if all the files, functions, are all rightly linked together.
+And the most important part it integrates the necessary functions from libraries (static or dynamic) into the final executable.

 ___